Yandex Cloud

 Installing additional packagesInstalling additional packages

-When creating a new function version, Cloud Functions lets you install dependencies required for the function to run.
+When creating a new function version, Cloud Functions enables you to install all dependencies required for the function.
 To do this, place a file named packages.R that describes the installation process into the project root.

 packages.Rpackages.R